 This novel countywide intervention has the opportunity to be a blueprint for nationwide dissemination of Meeting Centres, championing efforts to fill the inequitable gap that currently exists in post-diagnostic support.
 I have the job of researching this, as it develops, and hopefully in 3 years providing a thesis that demonstrates the impact and value of the countywide approach.
 Currently I have little more than a web browser with that many tabs open, I open a new browser each time as its overwhelming, and a desk full of scribbles that again amount to the same problem as the former.
 As a recent PhD graduate described to me, progress is glacial, but to be the individual heading this research is an absolute dream and I cannot wait to share the journey with you over the coming weeks, months and years.

 Nathan Stephens is a PhD Student and unpaid carer, working on his PhD at University of Worcester, studying the Worcestershire Meeting Centres Community Support Programme.
-Inspired by caring for both grandparents and personal experience of dementia, Nathan has worked through finishing school with few GCSEs to a BSc in Sports & Physical Education, an MSc in Public Health, and now on his PhD.
+Inspired by caring for both grandparents and personal experience of dementia, Nathan has gone from a BSc in Sports & Physical Education, an MSc in Public Health, and now working on his PhD.